To read the initial post about my dining room click here.

 And then once smooth, I touched up the paint with a small roller around the box and they looked like this,

-And then my Dad arrived and after he & Dan began the install he said he was going to chip out some of the mud because the screw holes in the electrical box were covered over.
+And then my Dad arrived with a surfboard and after he & Dan began the install he said he was going to chip out some of the mud because the screw holes in the electrical box were covered over.
 I got a little worried thinking he was going to re-open the hole.
 But fortunately my Dad is so incredibly handy– he artfully chipped away the mud to reveal the holes and he and Dan got all six of them up in about an hour and a half.

 So here we are with the sconces and chandelier up in my big empty dining room,